 we headed for breakfast at Blue Paradise Hotel. one of the troubles of travelling in a group of 28 is that we had to literally queue for our breakfast, and squeeze together in the small hallway. but it was definitely worth the wait! there was toast, cheese, omelette and my PHO!

-it was nice watching the streets of Hanoi before we left the city. there were scooters and more scooters, I don’t see why we should complain about traffic jams back home. there’s traffic jam here all the time and people just take it easy. though they honk all the time (really non-stop lol) they appear to be doing so for no apparent reason! haha and the roads are always an adventure for pedestrians and drivers - pedestrians can cross anytime and anyhow, while drivers can drive diagonally or even against oncoming traffic!
+after breakfast, we embarked on our 4 hour ride to Halong Bay!it was nice watching the streets of Hanoi before we left the city. there were scooters and more scooters, I don’t see why we should complain about traffic jams back home. there’s traffic jam here all the time and people just take it easy. though they honk all the time (really non-stop lol) they appear to be doing so for no apparent reason! haha and the roads are always an adventure for pedestrians and drivers - pedestrians can cross anytime and anyhow, while drivers can drive diagonally or even against oncoming traffic!

-after the 4 hour ride, we finally reached the pier where we boarded our junk boat, Hai Au! sounds like 海鷗 in Chinese haha. it was so un-junkish, more like a mini 3-star hotel. the boat was huge and beautifully designed, with a dining and gathering area as well as an upper deck for sun tanning. there were 3 levels, with 10 rooms, so some of them slept on another junk boat that was going to be “connected” to us at night.
+in the midst of the journey, we stopped over at a tourist attraction that sold handicrafts made by handicapped children. too expensive for us tho so we didn’t buy anything. this was also a Ve Sinh (toilet) break for us hehe.after the 4 hour ride, we finally reached the pier where we boarded our junk boat, Hai Au! sounds like 海鷗 in Chinese haha. it was so un-junkish, more like a mini 3-star hotel. the boat was huge and beautifully designed, with a dining and gathering area as well as an upper deck for sun tanning. there were 3 levels, with 10 rooms, so some of them slept on another junk boat that was going to be “connected” to us at night.

 lunch wasn’t sumptuous but it was very delicious.
 I was in total awe of the fried Vietnamese spring rolls, my virgin try at AUTHENTIC spring rolls! couldn’t stop praising the fish too, fresh and crisp. their rice was also fragrant, strangely in a Japanese way.